someobserver/recurgence/investigations/index.md

 The [Asteron Protocol](/license/) requires good-faith engagement with truth and coherence.
 Investigative work demands willingness to let results reshape understanding—even when challenging the frameworks that generated them.

 An investigation bound by recursive integrity cannot retain assumptions that violate empirical coherence.
-Commitment to inter-observer meaning—*over attachment to models of meaning*—leads to architectures that serve discovery rather than confirmation.
+Commitment to inter-observer meaning—*naming and avoiding over attachment to models of meaning*—leads to architectures that serve discovery rather than confirmation.

 **The recursive loop closes here: investigations that prioritize meaning are those willing to investigate themselves.**